-Property assessments in the Chino Valley area have increased by 7% over the past year.
+Property assessments in the Chino Valley area have increased by 7.5% over the past year.
 Property assessments in the Central Yavapai Fire District area have increased by 8% largely due to the new property growth in the Prescott Valley community.
-The Districts have been able to budget through minimal tax levy increases and assessed value increases for the past two years, beginning in fiscal year 2020, property values are forecasted to increase by 5-6% annually, with new growth expected to add to the Net Assessed Value.
-Therefore, the Districts will be forced to look at all expenses and make decisions based on the new values with a conservative outlook on revenue projections.
-This overall restriction in the participating District funding has a direct impact in the financial planning and implementation of the Authority.
+The Districts have been able to budget through minimal tax levy increases coupled with the assessed value increases for the past two years, however, beginning in fiscal year 2023, additional revenues will be expected to meet the increase in service demands over the past three years (28% in call volume) resulting in increased property taxes for both Districts.

-Legislation also plays a major role in the development of budgets.
-With the legislative restrictions of a maximum tax rate of \$3.25, restrictive budget capacity increase of 8% per year (cumulative allowance), and Proposition 117 restriction of assessing property based on the Limited Property Value (LPV) from Full Cash Value (FCV) Assessments - the future trend will not sustain significant M&O budget increases.
-However, ongoing pension liability increases, and contributions will force further budget and expenditure restrictions.
 Ultimately, without ongoing new construction growth, legislative changes towards increasing funding or ever-expanding District boundaries, the Authority will be limited and directly impacted by the system of limited revenue and increasing expenses (due to service demands and personnel costs) that face its jurisdiction.